Fl4gu1z0wsky/CEH/README.md

 **Website defacement vulnerability** - It is the unauthorized modification of web pages, including the addition, removal, or alteration of existing content.
 These attacks are commonly carried out by hacktivists.

+**Hidden Field Manipulation** - An adversary exploits a weakness in the server's trust of client-side processing by modifying data on the client-side, such as price information, and then submitting this data to the server, which processes the modified data.

+**Web Parameter Tampering** - It is based on manipulating parameters exchanged between client and server to modify application data, such as user credentials and permissions, price and quantity of products, etc.

 ### USB

 **Juice jacking** - An infected USB charging station is used to compromise linked devices.